PrincetonUniversity/gpu_programming_intro/04_gpu_tools/README.md

 After the job finishes, one can use `ncu-ui` to view the results:

 ```
-$ ssh -X <YourNetID>@adroit.princeton.edu
+$ ssh -X <YourNetID>@della-vis2.princeton.edu
-$ module load cudatoolkit/11.4
+$ module load cudatoolkit/11.6
 $ ncu-ui my_report_xxxxxx.ncu-rep
 ```

 The `ncu` profiler slows down the execution time of the code.
 Note that `ncu-ui` is not available for Traverse.
 You will need to examine the report file on a different machine like Tigressdata or your laptop.

 # DLProf